 Noodle Incident: "You're joking, Perce!
 I don't think I've heard you joke since—"

 Not So Above It All: In Prisoner of Azkaban, he makes a ten-galleon bet with his girlfriend that Gryffindor will beat Ravenclaw in the upcoming Quidditch match.
 He then begs Harry not to lose the match because he hasn't got ten galleons.

 Shown in the fourth book, where he runs out to meet Ron after Harry saved him from the lake, "looking much younger than usual" (according to Harry).

 Red Herring: Chamber of Secrets has several scenes that imply that Percy might be connected to the mystery regarding the Heir of Slytherin.
 He's actually just sneaking around Hogwarts so he can visit his girlfriend without being teased.

 Running Gag: Half of Fred and George's teasing came from the fact that Percy would never shut up about being a Prefect, or Head Boy, or his work for Mr. Crouch at the Ministry.

 Screw This, I'm Outta Here!: He breaks all ties with his family in Book 5 over an ideological disagreement.
 He regrets it later and eventually reconciles with them.

-Took a Level in Badass: We never see him perform anything but the most mundane magic in the first 6 books (fixing glasses, apparating to different location, etc.) In the final book, he takes part in a wizarding duel and transfigures his opponent into a sea urchin.
-Suddenly Percy's bragging about getting high scores on his school exams makes a lot more sense.
+Took a Level in Badass: We never see him perform anything but the most mundane magic in the first six books (fixing glasses, apparating to different locations, etc.) In the final book, he takes part in a wizarding duel and transfigures his opponent into a sea urchin.
+Suddenly, Percy's bragging about getting high scores on his school exams makes a lot more sense.

 "You have nothing to fear if you have nothing to hide."